rad-security/plugins-helm-chart/stable/rad-plugins/README.md

 Each plugin pod contains `agent` and `exporter` containers.
 The `agent` container is responsible for collecting runtime information from the nodes in the cluster.
 The `exporter` container is responsible for exporting the collected information to the RAD Security platform.

+Like other plugins, the rad-runtime component also respects the `rad.deployment.rbac` and `rad.deployment.resources` configuration flags to allow deploying RBAC and resources separately if needed.

 The information collected is sent to the RAD Security platform for further processing.
-For more information on the `rad-runtime
+For more information on the `rad-runtime` plugin, please refer to the [RAD Security](https://rad.security) documentation.

 ## Prerequisites